pingcap/tidb-operator/docs/design-proposals/2021-08-27-updateTidbCluster-no-blocking.md

 ### Test Plan

 - Add more e2e-test with syncing components error.
-- Test Upgrade components.Be not able to sync subsequent components when component is upgrading.
+- Test Upgrade components.
+Be not able to sync subsequent components when a component is upgrading.
 - Test Sync components with one component occurs error and other component success.
 Be able to sync subsequent components when component occurs error and is not upgrading.this may contains many cases:
   1. With PD and TiKV Sepc changed.Sync PD error, sync TiKV success
   2. With PD and TiKV TiDB changed.Sync PD error, sync TiDB success.